What's new in version 1910 of Configuration Manager current branch

 Output the results of a Run Command Line step to a variable during a task sequence

-The Run Command Line step now includes an option to Output to task sequence variable.
+The Run Command Line step now includes an Output to task sequence variable option.
 When you enable this option, the task sequence saves the output from the command to a custom task sequence variable that you specify.

 For more information, see Run Command Line.

 This release includes the following improvements to the task sequence debugger: